 07 of 07

-Building New Communities
+Old Ideas for New Communities

-The 2012 International Builders' Show in Orlando, Florida explored the new/old concept of intergenerational communities with their design for "Three Homes.
+A recent International Builders' Show in Orlando, Florida explored the new/old concept of intergenerational communities with their design for "Three Homes.
 Three Generations.
 One Community.
 Pictured from left to right is the Gen B House, for Baby Boomers born between 1946 and 1964; the Generation X House, for the next generation, born between 1966 and 1985; and the Generation Y House, for the Millennials or Echo-Boomers born after 1985.